Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Marie-Rose married Charles, son of fellow Acadian Charles Jeansonne, at Opelousas in the late 1770s or early 1780s.
 She may have died in St. Martin Parish in May 1861, over 100 years old.

 Blaise, younger son of Cosme Brasseur dit Brasseux and Élisabeth Thibodeau, born probably at Grand-Pré in c1742, followed his family to Maryland in 1755.
-He came to Louisiana in 1767 with his widowed mother and siblings and followed them to St.-Gabriel d'Iberville on the river above New Orleans.
-Probably after his mother died, he and four of his sisters moved to the Opelousas District, where he married Marie-Anne, called Anne, daughter of fellow Acadian Amand Préjean, in the mid-1770s.
-They settled in the Bellevue area of what became St. Landry Parish, south of today's city of Opelousas.
+He came to Louisiana in 1767 with his widowed mother and siblings and followed them to San Gabriel d'Iberville on the river above New Orleans.
+Probably after his mother died, he and four of his sisters moved to the Opelousas District, where he married Marie-Anne, called Anne, daughter of fellow Acadians Amand Préjean and his first wife Madeleine Martin, in the mid-1770s.
+They settled in the Bellevue area of what became St. Landry Parish, south of Opelousas.
 Their daughters married into the Landry, Prather, Richard, Smith, and Wood families.
-Blaise's succession record was filed at the Opelousas courthouse in January 1822; he would have been 70 years old that year.
+Blaise's succession was filed at the Opelousas courthouse, St. Landry Parish, in January 1822; he would have been age 70 that year.
+Only two of his sons married.
+They settled probably on the upper Atchafalaya River near the boundary between St. Landry and Pointe Coupee parishes.
+Typical of Acadians who lived in that area, most of Blaise's descendants married Creoles.

 1

-Alexandre Blaise, born at Opelousas in February 1788, married Geneviève, daughter of French Creole Narcisse Carmouche, in a civil ceremony recorded in Pointe Coupee Parish in March 1816, so they must have lived along the upper Atchafalaya near the boundary between St. Landry and Pointe Coupee parishes.
-Their son Narcisse was born in St. Landry Parish in April 1819, Martin in October 1827, Valmont in August 1829 but died at age 9 months in June 1830, Alexandre, fils in April 1831, and Alcée was born in January 1836.
+Alexandre Blaise, born at Opelousas in February 1788, married Geneviève, daughter of French Creole Narcisse Carmouche and Françoise Bock, in a civil ceremony recorded in Pointe Coupee Parish in March 1816, so they must have lived along the upper Atchafalaya near the boundary between St. Landry and Pointe Coupee parishes.
+Their son Narcisse was born in April 1819, Martin in October 1827, Valmont in August 1829 but died at age 9 months in June 1830, Alexandre, fils in April 1831, and Alcée was born in January 1836.
 Their daughters married into the Carmouche, Leonard, and Prewett or Prowet families.
-Alexandre, père died by July 1838, when his succession record was filed at the Opelousas courthouse, St. Landry Parish; he would have been 50 years that year.
+Alexandre, père died by July 1838, when his succession was filed at the Opelousas courthouse, St. Landry Parish; he would have been age 50 that year.
+Two of his sons married French Creoles and remained on the upper Atchafalaya near the boundary between St. Landry and Pointe Coupee parishes.

 1a

-Narcisse married Oside Zulma, called Zulma, daughter of French Creole Jean Baptiste Leonard, at the Pointe Coupee church, Pointe Coupee Parish, in June 1844.
+Narcisse married Oside Zulma, called Zulma, daughter of French Creole Jean Baptiste Leonard and Charlotte Ortis, at the Pointe Coupee church, Pointe Coupee Parish, in June 1844.
 Their son Narcisse, fils was born in Pointe Coupee Parish in January 1840.
-Narcisse, père died in Pointe Coupee Parish in June 1854; he was only 35 years old.
+Narcisse, père died in Pointe Coupee Parish in June 1854, age 35.

 1b

-Alexandre, fils married French Creole Augustine Lavergne probably in Pointe Coupee Parish.
+Alexandre, fils married French Creole Augustine Lavergne.
 Their son Alexandre Lucien was born in Pointe Coupee Parish in January 1859 but died at age 1 1/2 in November 1860.

 2